-I love using language apps to fill in dead time while waiting for public transport, so I decided to have a look at Duolingo and the various Japanese language apps that are available today.
+I love using language apps to fill in dead time while waiting for public transport, so I decided to have a look at Duolingo and the various Japanese language apps, such as LingoDeer, that are available today.
 You can also read about the warning signs of a bad language app here.

 How does Duolingo teach languages?

 There are many language teaching apps available these days, and each has a different approach to teaching.
 Duolingo is not only popular, but also completely free, so I decided to try it out.

 To help students build stronger connections between related words and concepts, Duolingo organizes their lessons by topics, or themes, instead of by grammar or difficulty.
 This is a good thing!